amashuroff/forkify-practice/README.md

 ###  Updates / Homework:

 * Implemented a function to delete all items from the shopping list
+* Improved error handling
+* Save list of ingredients in local storage
 ___

 ### Functionality and the flow: